letuananh/letuananh/README.md

 ### Hi there 👋

 Le Tuan Anh is a semanticist who is deeply interested in well-being, languages, and free software.
 His main research interests are in computational meaning and theory of language.
 He is the author of the [coolisf software](https://pypi.org/project/coolisf/), which provides computational deep semantic analysis by combining structural semantics from construction grammars and lexical semantics from ontologies in a single representation.
 The dissertation (2019), source code, and data are available on the [Open Science Framework](https://osf.io/9udjk/).

 In his free time, Tuan Anh develops [jamdict](https://jamdict.readthedocs.io/) - a free and open-source Python 3 library for manipulating Japanese linguistic resources: Jim Breen’s JMdict, KanjiDic2, JMnedict, and kanji-radical mappings.
 There is an online demo available at: https://jamdict.herokuapp.com/

-Currently, Tuan Anh is a research fellow at the [Brain Language & Intersensory Perception (BLIP)](https://blogs.ntu.edu.sg/blip/research-journey-le-tuan-anh/) Lab, at the [Lifespan Research Centre](https://www.facebook.com/lifespanntu), [School of Social Sciences (SSS)](https://sss.ntu.edu.sg/), Nanyang Technological University (NTU), Singapore.

-Tuan Anh's research journey: https://blogs.ntu.edu.sg/blip/research-journey-le-tuan-anh/
+From Mar 2019 to Apr 2022, Tuan Anh worked as [research fellow](https://blogs.ntu.edu.sg/blip/research-journey-le-tuan-anh/) at Nanyang Technological University (NTU), Singapore and contributed to the development of [BELA](https://github.com/letuananh/bela) - a pathway for creating, checking, visualizing, and analysing multilingual corpuses of natural languages.

 <!--
 **letuananh/letuananh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.